pkibbey/pkibbey.github.io/src/content/blog/ai-engineering.md

 author: Phineas
 ---

-### The AI Revolution in Software Engineering

-The integration of AI into software engineering isn't just changing how we write code—it's fundamentally transforming our entire development workflow.
-From intelligent code completion to automated testing, AI is becoming an indispensable part of modern software development.
+_The integration of AI into software engineering isn't just changing how we write code—it's fundamentally transforming our entire development workflow.
+From intelligent code completion to automated testing, AI is becoming an indispensable part of modern software development._

 ### Key Areas of Impact